Song of India (film)

-Song of India is a 1949 American adventure film directed by Albert S. Rogell and starring Sabu, Gail Russell and Turhan Bey.
+Song of India is a 1949 American adventure film directed and produced by Albert S. Rogell and starring Sabu, Gail Russell and Turhan Bey.
+It was produced and distributed by Columbia Pictures.

 Plot

 Jungle adventure drama about a young man and his wild animal friends attempting to thwart a government-approved hunting expedition.

 Cast

 Production

 Filming took place on 19 June 1948, after two weeks of second unit filming.
 Gail Russell was borrowed from Paramount Pictures.